 But other times I just can’t seem to work from home full stop.

 On days like this, I usually grab my iPad and head off out to a coffee shop or the library and work from there for a couple of hours.

 I’m actually writing this post from Starbucks while drinking a Strawberry Black Tea and Lemonade – my latest obsession!

 One of the main things you need to do when you’re self employed is to be organised.

-You don’t have someone else to tell you what you need to be doing that day (and nagging you when you don’t get on with it) which means you need to keep track of everything yourself.
+You don’t have someone to tell you what you need to be doing that day which means you need to keep track of everything yourself.

 This can be quite daunting in the beginning, especially if you’re used to an office environment.